 - Mild fever

-Since many of the autoimmune infections are found in the stomach, an excellent way to reduce their severity is by embracing natural healing practices, such as:
+Since many the autoimmune infections are found in the stomach, an excellent way to reduce their severity is by embracing natural healing practices, such as:

 - Reducing stress levels